terrellt/ndlib.github.io/_posts/2015-05-07-favor-composition-over-inheritance.md

 >
 > ["Design Principles from Design Patterns: A Conversation with Erich Gamma, Part III" - Bill Venners & Erich Gamma](http://www.artima.com/lejava/articles/designprinciples4.html)

-There are lots of blog posts about favoring object composition over class inheritence, but I want to go into how to do it in Ruby on Rails.
+There are lots of blog posts about favoring object composition over class inheritance, but I want to go into a few ways to do it in Ruby on Rails.

-The example that I'm using is sanitized from a real-worlde example.
+The example that I'm building is inspired from a [real-world instance](https://github.com/ndlib/sipity/commit/3cce37579df96b4ae3f783605f1ba1d191013cc7#diff-3d600fac39c68ac9be0e872b98c2cb82).

 It highlights the many moving parts.

 ```ruby